Combating Cult Mind Control: Cult structure

-Three Steps of Mind Control

 Hassan claims there are three steps to gaining control of someone's mind: unfreezing, changing, and refreezing.
 Unfreezing means "breaking a person down," changing is when indoctrination is introduced, and refreezing means building someone's new artificial cult identity.

-Unfreezing can be induced physically, by depriving someone of sleep or food, by changing their diet, or by overloading their senses; mentally, such as by being intentionally confusing and contradictory; or emotionally, by making people feel like they are not the best judges of their own needs or that by leaving the group, they are giving up on an opportunity to change their lives.
-Hassan notes that unfreezing is best done in private, such as on the three-day weekend trip he took to the Unification Church commune, but can be done in more public spaces.
-However, it is generally important not to allow people alone time to think and reflect.
-As such, unfreezing is often done in groups.

-During the change phase, the cult doles out the new identity.
-They do this through repetitive motions or lectures and seminars focused on the same topic, such as how bad the world is and how only the enlightened can fix it.
-Other cult members play an important role in identity indoctrination by creating a sense of community.
-These communities can then enforce behaviors using praise and shunning.
-When he was with the Moonies, Hassan describes how they separated recruits into sheep and goats, sectioning the goats off into their own group or asking them to leave lest they dissuade the sheep from joining.

 According to Hassan, the most important part of refreezing is the denigration of the past self.
 Cult members must not want to return to their old lives and old identity.
 This may include giving up on their old hobbies, friends and family, often in a public setting, and confessing their sins to the group.
 Members may have distorted memories during this phase.
 Cults often pair new recruits with more seasoned members, instructing the new ones to imitate the older ones in all things.
 In this phase, cults may use outside cues like a new name, clothes, or language to cement the new identity.
 New members are also quickly converted into recruiters, as convincing people to believe something actually cements one's own belief in the same thing.

-The entire cycle of indoctrination may be repeated over several years.